chetangowdahr/Reddit/README.md

-In the project directory i.e reddit, you can run:
+In the project directory you can run:

 ### `npm start`